Far-right politics in Israel: 2022 Likud-led coalition

 The 37th Cabinet of Israel, formed on December 29, 2022, following the Knesset election on November 1, 2022, has been described as the most right-wing government in Israeli history, as well as Israel's most religious government.
 The coalition government consists of seven parties—Likud, United Torah Judaism, Shas, Religious Zionist Party, Otzma Yehudit, and New Hope—and is led by Benjamin Netanyahu.

-Criticism

-Several journalists and human rights groups such as B'Tselem, Amnesty International, and Human Rights Watch claim that the ideology advocated by the Israeli far-right are fascist and racist towards Palestinians, Arab citizens of Israel and immigrants.
-They see it as a danger to democracy, and claim that it uses violence and encourages violation of human rights.
-President of the United States Joe Biden said Benjamin Netanyahu's government contained "some of the most extreme" members he had ever seen.
+Following its formation, the coalition faced immediate domestic and international backlash over its political alignment and policy proposals.
+Human rights organizations, including B'Tselem, Amnesty International, and Human Rights Watch, characterized the ruling coalition's platform as racist and discriminatory toward Palestinians, Arab citizens of Israel, and immigrants, warning that its agenda posed a direct threat to democratic institutions and human rights.
+U.S. President Joe Biden said the government contained "some of the most extreme" members he had ever seen.

-In 2023, the Likud-led coalition was described in authoritarian terms by Haaretz, such as "Fascist", "a dictatorship", and "Stalinist" (for similarities to Stalinism's authoritarian aspects).